davidscarth/caddy-geoip/README.md

 so to *block* a deny list you write `not` in front of it.
 It works, but it always just irked me when looking at my Caddyfile.

-This plugin follows three general rules:
+This plugin follows three rules:

 1. **A matcher means one thing.** It tests whether the IP is in the country, subdivision, or ASN list.
 That's it.
 You decide what happens to it...